madmen2/Fermionic-HOMPS/README.md

-Tensor network and Heirarchy of pure states implementation for fermionic quantum open systems and generial fermionic models.
-Main implmentations is the heirachy of matrix produc states implementation
+Tensor network and hierarchy of pure states implementation for fermionic quantum open systems and general fermionic models.
+The main implementation is the hierarchy of matrix product states